-* Have demonstrated leadership experience as a college student on campus or within the community
+* Have demonstrated leadership experience as a college student on campus or within their local community

-* One letter of recommendation from a college administrator or college faculty member.
-The recommendation will be reviewed before semi-finalists are announced.
+* One letter of recommendation from a college administrator or college faculty member

 Phase 2: Select applicants will advance to the semi-finalist round.
-Notifications will be sent to all semi-finalists by February 14, 2022.
-Semi-finalists must complete and submit a one-way video interview by March 7, 2022, at 5:00pm ET.
+Notifications will be sent to all semi-finalists by February 3, 2023.
+Semi-finalists must complete and submit a one-way video interview and a letter of recommendation by February 17, 2023, at 11:59pm ET.